kaby76/AntlrVSIX/README.md

 * Use Visual Studio 2019 to build the extension.

-## Work in progress for v5.3:
+## Work in progress for v5.4:

 * Add in Piggy for grammar rewriting and checking.
 The addition of Piggy will allow for  for rules to transform the grammar e.g., warning/removal of LHS predicates in lexer, replacing factored grammar rules with Kleene star rules (which result in faster parsers).

-* Extending Go To Listener/Visitor with swap between the grammar symbol and C# visitor.
+## Release notes for v5.3:

+* Fix "Find references" of grammar symbols when opening only lexer grammar file.
+* Add Go To Listener/Visitor. _Caveat: only works for C# and you must save solution before using._

 ## Release notes for v5.2: